Boolean Percolation on Doubling Graphs: The Number of Infinite Clusters

-As a consequence of the ergodicity of the Boolean model we get the following theorem.
+As a consequence of the ergodicity of the Boolean model we get the fo\-llo\-wing theorem.

 \begin{teo} Let $(\cX,\cR)$ be a Bernoulli marked point process in a connected locally finite graph $\Ga$.
 Assume that $\Ga$ has a family of isometries $S$ separating points and leaving the marked point process $(\cX,\cR)$ invariant.
-Then the number of infinite clusters in the Boolean discrete percolation model is. a.s., constant and equals either $0$, $1$, or $\infty$. \end{teo}
+Then the number of infinite clusters in the Boolean discrete percolation model is constant a.s. and equal either $0$, $1$, or $\infty$. \end{teo}

 \begin{proof} Let $N_{\infty}$ denotes the number of infinite clusters.
 The action of any element of $S$ on a configuration does not change the value $N_{\infty}$.
 In order to prove this assertion, consider $\hat{g} \in \hat{\Ga}$ and $\omega$ a realization of the process.
 Then $N_{\infty}(\hat{g}(\omega)(\Ga)) = N_{\infty}(\omega(g^{-1}(\Ga)) = N_{\infty}(\omega(\Ga))$.
 In other words, $N_{\infty}(\hat{g}(\omega)) = N_{\infty}(\omega)$.
 Hence, $N_{\infty}$ is measurable with respect to the sigma algebra of the $S$-invariants sets, $\mathcal{I}_S$.
 Since the Boolean model is ergodic, we may conclude that $N_{\infty}$ is, a.s., constant.